Docker Machine OverviewEstimated reading time: 4 minutes

 I have an older desktop system and want to run Docker on Mac or Windows

-If you work primarily on an older Mac or Windows laptop or desktop that doesn’t meet the requirements for the new Docker for Mac and Docker for Windows apps, then you need Docker Machine in order to “run Docker” (that is, Docker Engine) locally.
+If you work primarily on an older Mac or Windows laptop or desktop that doesn’t meet the requirements for the new Docker Desktop for Mac and Docker Desktop for Windows apps, then you need Docker Machine to run Docker Engine locally.
 Installing Docker Machine on a Mac or Windows box with the Docker Toolbox installer provisions a local virtual machine with Docker Engine, gives you the ability to connect it, and run

 I want to provision Docker hosts on remote systems